1.1 Product Feed Introduction

 +

-Size variant ID [id] Size variant ID uniquely identifies a size variant of a garment.
+id An ID that uniquely identifies a size variant of a garment.

 12345-250-11